jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

 ### `summon | sum UNITNAME [PlayerGroup]`

-    Spawn a unit (as long as it loaded by lib) at the centre of the your selected unit group.
-If you only selected 1 unit, it will spawn next to you.
+    Spawn a unit (as long as it loaded by lib) at the centre of your camera location.

     Note: It will also enable multi-selection, like Vikings and Samuro with Illusion Master.

     Parameters: